-Eating fish has so many benefits that it seems obvious to list as food for joint pain.
+Eating fish has so many benefits that it seems obvious to list it as food for joint pain.
 Fish oil is anti-inflammatory, and research has explored its vast health benefits for the joints.

-When you eat fish regularly, joints benefit because there are crucial vitamins, minerals, and healthy fats for your joints.
+When you eat fish regularly, your joints benefit because there are crucial vitamins, minerals, and healthy fats for your joints.
 Good choices of fish include:

 - Wild-caught sardines